praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

    This is near the section you want to be visible.

-1. In that area of the page, possibly right below the selected section, locate the `&lt;div&gt;` element with `class="we-productgrid aem-GridColumn aem-GridColumn--default--12"`.
+1. In that area of the page, possibly right below the selected section, locate the `<div>` element with `class="we-productgrid aem-GridColumn aem-GridColumn--default--12"`.
 1. Right-click on this element and select **[!UICONTROL Copy]** > **[!UICONTROL Copy Selector]**.

    ![](/help/assets/analytics-copyelementselector.png)